Piedmont Limited

 The Piedmont Limited was a named passenger train operated by the Southern Railway in the southern United States.
 For most of its life it was a New York—New Orleans train, operating over the same route as the more famous Crescent Limited.
+The Southern Railway discontinued the Piedmont Limited in 1967, though reused the name Piedmont a few years later for an Atlanta–Washington service.

+History

 The Southern Railway introduced the train on March 12, 1899, and it was known as the crack train of the route until the introduction of the Crescent in 1925.
-The Southern Railway discontinued the Piedmont Limited in 1967.